OpenReqEU/gds-edemocracy/README.md

 ## API

-The API is documented via the OpenAPI specification.
-There is a Swagger webinterface included at http://localhost:4000/api/swagger
+The API is documented via the OpenAPI v2 specification.

+There are two documentation interfaces included at `/api/swagger` and `/api/redoc` respectivly:

+- Swagger:
+  Due to not supporting discriminator fields and markdown syntax, this endpoint should be seen as the "playground".
+  Here you should test your requests and can view the response in the same interface.

+- ReDoc:
+  API documentation and data schemas can be found here.

 ## Seeded Data